-FCA's OIG completed an audit on FCA's criminal referral process.
+Last year, the OIG completed an audit on FCA's criminal referral process.
 The objective of the audit was to determine whether FCA's criminal referral and follow-up process is effective and efficient.
-FCA established regulations on criminal referral requirements and had processes in place to enable examination staff to access criminal referral information.
-However, we identified opportunities to improve the overall effectiveness and efficiency of collecting, storing, and analyzing criminal referrals.
 We made seven recommendations to the Agency to improve the criminal referral process.
-In response to our recommendations the Agency agreed to:
+All recommendations from this audit were closed as of December 2020.